Steve-Fenton/astro-accelerator/src/pages/features/navigation.md

 ## Automatic Table of Contents

 Where there are sub-headings on a page, an automatic table of contents will be shown.
 This allows users to skip down the page to the content they are most interested in.

+:img{src="/img/screens/table-of-contents.png" loading="lazy" alt="An automatic table of contents based on headings in the page"}